MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-staging-overview.md

 ## Token types

-When you create an enrollment profile in the admin center, you have to select a token type.
+When you create an enrollment profile in the admin center, you have to select the token type.
 There is a default token and a staging token.
 Each type enables a different enrollment experience.

 ### Staging token